xrdocs/application-hosting/_tutorials/2016-05-13--xrdocs-how-to.md

 To start writing a tutorial, browse to the application-hosting gh-pages branch on prose.io by using the following link:
 <http://prose.io/#xrdocs/application-hosting/tree/gh-pages>

+**The gh-pages branch is important.
+The resultant website is rendered on the gh-pages branch of the github repository that hosts the content.
+But don't worry!
+The internal configuration has been set up to ensure that in Prose.io, you will only see the relevant folders when in the gh-pages branch.
+In the master branch, things will be empty!**
+{: .notice--warning}

 ![Proseio apphosting xrdocs homepage](https://xrdocs.github.io/xrdocs-images/assets/tutorial-images/proseio_apphosting_ghpages.png)
 You will be presented with a few set of repositories that you have access to from prose.io: